RylonW/CycleSE-GAN/README.md

 | CycleGAN+CBAM | 36.01    |
 | CycleGAN+SE | 31.09    |

-:cherries:More deltials will be added soon!
+:cherries:More deltials will be added soon!This is not the final version.